apalmer0/gym-news-front-end/README.md

     -   Refactor my code.
 Despite setting out to be clearer this time around, the code quickly degenerated into a long and hard to follow tangle.
 The first thing I'll do is introduce multiple files to separate tasks.
-    -   Improve the way all data is rendered - there are a lot of features built into this app that aren't available to the front-end user because of some challenges with making the data accessible to them.
+        <br>**UPDATE Done!** Code has been broken up into multiple files for
+      improved readability.
+Woot!
+    -   Improve the user interface to accomodate some features that are fully built, but not available to the front end user.
+This includes things like 'favoriting' of climbs, which has been built but not incorporated into the layout.
-    -   Add in some new features: favorites, subscriptions, ascent recording.
+    -   Add in some new features like subscriptions and ascent recording.

 ## Code